 Participation in the NPF starts with the type of work you perform in the sheet metal industry.
 For participation purposes (as well as many other purposes under the NPF), you need to perform work in "Covered Employment."
 "Covered Employment" generally consists of employment in a job classification, covered by a Collective Bargaining Agreement (CBA) which requires your Employer to make NPF contributions for the work you perform.
 It may also include work that an employee performs in a job classification under a similar type of agreement - called an Adoption Agreement or Participation Agreement - for a Local Union or a Related Organization (e.g., a JATC), which requires contributions be made to the NPF for the work that the employee performs for the Local Union or Related Organization.
 In its most simple terms, "Covered Employment" generally consists of any work for which an Employer must make contributions to the NPF.
 This means that you must be working for an Employer who has a legal obligation to contribute to the NPF - which the NPF refers to as a "Contributing Employer."
 It also means that the work you perform for a Contributing Employer must be of a type that requires contributions to be made to the NPF under some form of agreement such as a CBA.
-In some cases, you could work for a Contributing Employer, but the work is not of a type for which the Contributing Employer is required to make NPF contributions.
+In some cases, you could work for a Contributing Employer, is required to make NPF contributions.
 This type of work is called "Non-Covered Employment," which is discussed later.